Volatility Clustering: The Core of Our Process

 One day, stocks are crashing and week after week prices swing up and down rapidly.
 But then, just as mysteriously, things quiet down, and we drift into weeks of sleepy, boring trading.

-Volatility clustering is just a fancy way of saying that big moves tend to come in bunches.
-When markets get volatile, they usually stay volatile for a while.
+Volatility clustering is just a fancy way of saying when markets get volatile, they usually stay volatile for a while.
 When they’re calm, they stay calm for a while.

 Picture it like weather: A sunny day rarely explodes into a hurricane overnight, but once the storm hits, it lingers, spawning more rain and wind.